akeneo/pim-community-dev/components/catalogs/README.md

 ## What's a catalog?

-A catalog is a selection of products defined by one or several criteria. (status, categories, ...)
+A catalog is a selection of products.
+- The selection of products is defined by one or several criteria. (status, categories, ...)
+- It gives access to products with filtered values. (based on locale, channel, currency, ...)
-Additionnaly, a catalog can also provide mapped products based on the target requirements.
+- It can also give access to mapped products based on any target requirements.

 ## Documentation